-The activities in Geometry, Measurement and Statistics 1 also make use of other resources which are typically found in classrooms and widely available from suppliers.
+The activities in Geometry, Measurement and Statistics 4 also make use of other resources which are typically found in classrooms and widely available from suppliers.
 Resources which are particularly useful for geometry and measurement activities are described in more detail here.
-Other, more generally useful items, such as sorting equipment, interlocking cubes, string, squared paper and so on, are highlighted in the 'Have ready' sections of the focus and practice activities.
+Other more generally useful items, such as sorting equipment, base-ten apparatus, interlocking cubes, string, squared paper and so on, are highlighted in the 'Have ready' sections of the focus and practice activities.